bloomreach/shopify-to-bloomreach/api-server/readme.md

 - **Error Handling**: The system handles individual job failures gracefully without impacting other jobs
 - **Connection Pooling**: Configure the `maxConnections` property based on your environment's needs
 - **Resource Management**: Scheduled cleanup of old containers prevents resource leaks and improves system stability
+- **Delta Sync Performance**: Use delta jobs for faster processing when only recent changes are needed

 ## API Documentation